Plantagenet Of Lancaster

 Jasper Tudor, son of Catherine of Valois, the French widow of Henry V and Owen Tudor, her Welsh clerk of the Wardrobe was born circa 1431 at the Bishop of Ely's manor at Hatfield in Hertfordshire.
 It is not known with certainty whether he was born legitimately after his parents were secretly married.

-By all accounts Owen, a descendant of Anglesey landowners, was a handsome young man, the chroniclers dwell upon the beauty, at some point he became the Dowager Queen's lover.
+By all accounts Owen, a descendant of Anglesey landowners, was a handsome young man, the chroniclers dwell upon his beauty, at some point he became the Dowager Queen's lover.
 Legend relates that Owen caught the Queen's eye when she saw him swimming, or that he tripped and fell into her lap when dancing.
 The affair is thought to have started at Leeds Castle in Kent.

 No documentation has survived of Catherine's marriage to Owen Tudor in 1429.
 The discovery of at least three of the queen's illegitimate children had caused scandal at the time, and was seen as an insult to the memory of the great Henry V. Owen and Catherine produced at least five children in all.
 Edmund Tudor, Jasper and Owen were all born away from court.
 They also had two daughters, Tacinda, who married Reginald Grey, 7th Baron Grey de Wilton and Margaret who later became a nun.